-For individuals interested in becoming physical education teachers, fitness instructors or recreational leaders, the Bachelor of Science in Exercise Science with an Emphasis in Physical Education degree program offers a blend of classroom instruction and clinical experience designed to prepare students with the necessary skills to excel in these careers.
+The Bachelor of Science in Exercise Science with an Emphasis in Physical Education degree program offers a blend of classroom instruction and clinical experience designed to prepare students with the necessary skills to excel in careers as fitness instructors or recreational leaders.
 The physical education degree program is designed to provide methods and procedures through physical education knowledge and an understanding of personal wellness.
-The program is aligned with the standards set by the National Association for Sport and Physical Education (NASPE) and is well-suited for students interested in the field of exercise science.
+The program is aligned with the standards set by the National Association for Sport and Physical Education (NASPE) and is recommended for students interested in the field of exercise science.

-This physical education degree focuses on exercise and wellness and prepares individuals to teach physical education to those in elementary school, middle and high school, as well as students with special needs.
-Methods and techniques for teaching motor activities to the exceptional child are also examined.
-Students in the program also explore various approaches of implementing a physical education program in schools.
-In addition to learning teaching methods for physical education, students also acquire techniques for evaluating fitness levels and instructing fitness for adults.
+This physical education degree focuses on exercise and wellness, preparing individuals to provide physical education to children and adults, as well as those with special needs.
+The program also examines methods and techniques for teaching motor activities to the exceptional child.
+In addition to learning teaching methods for physical education, students also acquire techniques for evaluating fitness levels and instructing fitness.

 General Education coursework prepares Grand Canyon University graduates to think critically, communicate clearly, live responsibly in a diverse world, and thoughtfully integrate their faith and ethical convictions into all dimensions of life.
 These competencies, essential to an effective and satisfying life, are outlined in the General Education Learner Outcomes.
 General Education courses embody the breadth of human understanding and creativity contained in the liberal arts and sciences tradition.
 Students take an array of foundational knowledge courses that promote expanded knowledge, insight, and the outcomes identified in the University's General Education Competencies.
 The knowledge and skills students acquire through these courses serve as a foundation for successful careers and lifelong journeys of growing understanding and wisdom.